kisoo-han/cubrid-manager-server/docs/api/restoredb.md

 # restoredb

-The restoredb interface will restore database from backup.
+The restoredb interface will restore a database from backup.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |